mattdesl/mp4-h264/README.md

 ## TODOs

 - Better error handling
+- Explore a more user-friendly and pointer-safe API for writing memory to Emscripten
 - Better support for Webpack, Parcel, esbuild, Rollup etc.
 - Expose more encoder options from C/C++